 From 2005 to 2017, approximately 12.8 million US consumers filed for bankruptcy.
-So if you were one of them, you’re not alone.
+If you were one of them, you’re not alone.

 How Long Will A Bankruptcy Stay On My Credit Report?

 How long does a bankruptcy stay on your credit report?
-Well, it depends on the type of bankruptcy filed, but between 7 and 10 years.
+It depends on the type of bankruptcy filed, but between 7 and 10 years.

 Before you go down a rabbit hole googling things like “Can Lexington Law remove bankruptcy?”, let me clarify something: